 See 'Cabins & Prices' tab for discounted rates.
-This expedition is subject to regulatory approval and only open to Australian residents.
+This expedition is subject to regulatory approval and only open to Australian and New Zealand residents.

 Follow in the wake of Australia’s greatest polar pioneer.
 Departing Tasmania’s glorious south coast, sail to New Zealand’s Auckland Islands to encounter sea lion harems and yellow-eyed penguins.
 On Campbell Island, delight in royal albatross courting amidst megaherb meadows.
 Sail south into pack ice, skirt the Mertz Glacier Tongue and enjoy the wildlife-rich waters leading to Commonwealth Bay.
 Ice and katabatic winds allowing, Mawson’s Hut transports you back to the Heroic Age, where the ghosts of Sir Douglas’s team await.
 Cruise west along the East Antarctic coastline searching for emperor and Adélie penguins, snow petrels, seals and orcas.
 Sailing north, drop into Macquarie Island, where vast king penguin rookeries, nesting albatross and elephant seal wallows await.

-This expedition is subject to regulatory approval and only open to Australian residents.
+This expedition is subject to regulatory approval and only open to Australian and New Zealand residents.

 In true expedition style we encourage exploration and adventure, offering flexibility in challenging environments in a way that puts you among the action to see and do as much as possible.
 This itinerary is only a guide and subject to change due to ice and weather conditions.

-Enjoy a warm welcome aboard the Greg Mortimer, be shown your cabin and depart Hobart in the evening.
-Follow in the wake of Sir Douglas Mawson and the Australasian Antarctic Expedition of 1911, that also sailed down the Derwent River and into Storm Bay.
-After dinner, enjoy magnificent views of Cape Raoul’s striking dolerite cliffs on a ship cruise of Tasman Island.
+In the evening, meet your expedition team and crew at the Captain’s Welcome Dinner as we follow in the wake of Sir Douglas Mawson and the Australasian Antarctic Expedition of 1911, that also sailed down the Derwent River and into Storm Bay.
+Keep an eye out for the magnificent views of Cape Raoul’s striking dolerite cliffs of Tasman Island.

 Enjoy exciting days at sea, with entertaining talks on exploration and natural history.
 Spend time on deck photographing seabirds and keeping an eye out for the rare sight of Campbell, Salvins and white-capped albatross, seen in few other regions.

 First discovered in 1806 by British whaler Abraham Bristow, these remote specks of land in the Southern Ocean are a refuge for thousands of birds and sea lions.
 Depending on weather and sea conditions, Enderby Island, the most northern in the Auckland Islands, is our first landing.
 Hop aboard a Zodiac to cruise into Sandy Bay, land near a researcher’s hut, and be greeted by raucous New Zealand (Hooker’s) sea lions, the world’s rarest and most endangered of the five sea lion species.
 It’s breeding season, as 500-kilogram adult males fight for the favour of females, who form harems of up to 25 attended by a single dominant bull.
 Keep an eye out for newborn pups.
 Enter a forest fit for hobbits, walking among twisted trunks of southern rata trees.
 Stretch your legs on a hike across the island’s megaherb moors, spotting yellow-eyed penguins, light-mantled sooty albatross and royal albatross with a wingspan of nearly 3.5 metres.
-Our second day begins with an exciting Zodiac cruise through Victoria Passage, a lively channel separating Adams Island from Auckland Island (Motu Maha), and finishes with a walk into Erlangen Clearing, to hear of a German merchant ship that scavenged timber for its boilers hoping to escape to South America during World War II.
-After lunch, visit Carnley Harbour for superb Zodiac cruising, and walks through rata forests alive with birdsong to historic sites from early sealers and World War II coastwatchers.
+Our second day begins with an exciting Zodiac cruise through Victoria Passage, a lively channel separating Adams Island from Auckland Island (Motu Maha), and finishes with explorations of Carnley Harbour, with superb Zodiac cruising, walks through rata forests alive with birdsong and historic sites from early sealers and World War II coastwatchers.

-Campbell Island, New Zealand’s most southerly subantarctic island, is the highly eroded remnant of an ancient volcano that rises to 570 metres and cops some rough weather – gusts over 50 knots (96 kph) occur at least 100 days a year.
-Wind and weather permitting, we plan to Zodiac cruise the protected Northeast Harbour to photograph waterfalls, yellow-eyed penguins and possibly the reintroduced endemic Campbell Island snipe.
+Campbell Island (Motu Ihupuku), New Zealand’s most southerly subantarctic island, is the highly eroded remnant of an ancient volcano that rises to 570 metres and cops some rough weather – gusts over 50 knots (96 kph) occur at least 100 days a year.
+Wind and weather permitting, we plan to Zodiac cruise protected harbours and coves to photograph waterfalls, yellow-eyed penguins and possibly the reintroduced endemic Campbell Island snipe.
 At Perseverance Harbour, an opportunity to hike up a boardwalk through flowering megaherb meadows to breeding southern royal albatross allows us to sit quietly and watch as they unfurl their three-metre wingspan, clack their beaks and issue their unforgettable, mournful cries.

 Marvel at the ULSTEIN X-BOW’s ability to smooth our ride as we sail the Southern Ocean, admiring wandering albatross in flight.
 Cross the Antarctic Convergence, where cold, dense polar waters meet temperate waters, hopefully heralding our first iceberg.
 Entering the ethereal world of pack ice, rejoice at how quickly the seas calm.
 Keep a watch for orcas, seals and penguins as we navigate a wonderland few have experienced.

 Heading east, we hope to stop at the rocky toehold of Point Martin on the Antarctic Plateau, usually out of reach of Commonwealth Bay’s notorious katabatic winds.
 Here we may visit the French Base abandoned after a fire in the 1950s, and now home to a lively Adélie penguin colony.
-On Christmas Day, we continue towards Petrel Island, home of the French research station Dumont D’Urville, and nesting grounds of snow and Wilson’s storm petrels.
-The station was named after French explorer Dumont D’Urville, who proclaimed the territory for France in January 1840.
-He also named the Adélie penguin after his wife.
+On Christmas Day, we continue towards Petrel Island, aptly named for its nesting grounds of snow and Wilson’s storm petrels.
 We hope to walk the island shores and perhaps board our Zodiacs to admire the ice-front of the Astrolabe Glacier.
 Finally, before heading northwards, we plan to sail past the ice tongue of Mertz Glacier, which floats kilometres out to sea before disgorging icebergs into the Southern Ocean.
 Just over a decade ago, the massive iceberg designated B09B collided with the ice tongue and knocked 80 percent off its length, leaving a 20 km stub.
 Nonetheless, this natural barrier continues to attract wildlife, including the larger whale species.
 Should the opportunity arise, we take a closer look at its crevassed ice cliffs from our Zodiacs.

 As we put the grandeur of Antarctica behind us, these days at sea can mark a time for reflection, reading or pursuing creative activities.
 But keep watch outside, as these waters are rich in whale species, from humpback and orca, to the greater whale species, like blue.